zql9000/DeliArg/README.md

 ## **About the solution**
 The backend is in a single project, to keep the configurations simple and focus on the use of Blazor as a frontend technology.
+Additionally, I used a generic repository, a generic service and a generic controller to evaluate the pros and cons of each.
 When developing the solution I took into account the following concepts:

 - SOLID principles